muan/site/_posts/2013-07-24-github-hiring-story.md

 My concern as a candidate was to make sure I will love my job, I will get excited at what I'll be doing, I will like the company and most importantly, enjoy working with the people.
 And from what I have learned from the process, the people and the culture, I find everything at GitHub extremely appealing to me.

 I started writing this blog post before they flew me to San Francisco, and I finished the post on the plane back to London.
-I didn't know if I was going to get an offer while writing this initially, it almost felt like a stupid teenage crush; fortunately for me, turns out in the end our love was mutual ♥, I got an offer a couple days after I got back to London.
+I didn't know if I was going to get an offer while writing this initially, it almost felt like a stupid teenage crush; fortunately for me, turns out in the end our love was mutual :heart:, I got an offer a couple days after I got back to London.

 Obviously not having actually worked in GitHub yet, there could be a possibility that everyone is secretly annoying, @mtodd lied about how Tom really is, and I just couldn't see all these things from the outside.
 Although I highly doubt these, I do only speak for what I've already known. :)